Chris-Tophski/SudokuMakerConstraints/constraints/sudoku.md

 * There are rules available for rows, columns and regions.
 In Sudoku puzzles, rows and columns are always included, in custom puzzles a "rows and columns" constraint is optionally available.
   For non-contiguous grids, grids with non-square shape, side lengths other than the number of symbols the "rows and columns" constraint won't work properly in general.
   The constraint "Extra Regions" or a JavaScript based custom constraint can be used to enforce uniqe symbols in each row and column.
+* The constriant "Given Digits" may be used to supply - as the name suggests - given digits.